NilPointer-Software/bdfd-wiki/src/resources/embedIndexes.md

 # Embed Indexes
 If you look around [BDFD Embed Functions](#all-embed-functions).
-You'll see an parameter called `Index`.
+You'll see a parameter called `Index`.
 This parameter is used to create multi-embeds.

 ```admonish warning title="Limit"
 Discord supports creating upto a maximum of 10 embeds per bot message.